teo-cozma/Craftsmen-on-the-web/README.md

                 - Pseudonyme/Alias
                 - What's your craft ?
                 - Profile image ?
-                - About you (short summary, max 50 characters)
+                - About you (short summary, max 50 characters, Placeholder:'What do you do, and what inspires you as a creator')
             - Button : Join the artisanal network (still gotta work on that).
 Or just 'sign up'!

             *(backend)*